Chen Show Mao: Political career

 On 7 May 2011, Chen and his WP team won the Aljunied GRC with 54.71% of the total votes cast, with Yeo's PAP team obtaining 45.29% of the votes.
 The victory was considered historic because it was the first time that GRC seats had been captured by an opposition party, and the first time that two cabinet ministers had lost their parliamentary seats in a general election.
 Chen became the first foreign-born opposition MP in the history of Singapore, while his teammates Sylvia Lim and Muhamad Faisal Manap became the first female opposition MP and the first Malay opposition MP respectively.
 Also, together with Pritam Singh and Muhamad Faisal bin Abdul Manap, he became one of the first three opposition MPs to be elected into parliament at the first attempt.

 In the Singapore General Election 2015, the WP candidates successfully defended Aljunied GRC against a PAP team with little political experience.
 Their vote share was reduced to 50.95%.
 He served as the Member of Parliament (MP) of Aljunied GRC for Paya Lebar from 7 May 2011 to his retirement as MP on 23 June 2020 and was succeeded by Sylvia Lim.

 In May 2016, Chen challenged the incumbent Secretary-General and leader of the Workers' Party Low Thia Khiang for the position and lost.
 In September of the same year, it was reported by the press that Chen quit as Treasurer but still remained on the Exco as a council member.
 Chen however later clarified that his tenure ended.

-On 25 June 2020, it was announced that Chen, along with fellow party members, Low Thia Khiang and Png Eng Huat, would not be contesting in the 2020 Singaporean general election, but would still remain active in politics.
+On 25 June 2020, it was announced that Chen would not be contesting in the 2020 general election, but would still remain active in politics.